Skip to main content

 Fewer crowds, dramatic scenery, great wildlife viewing and so much more

-Winter also provide an opportunity to explore the parks on cross-country skis or snowshoes and to witness wildlife in a new way.
-Indeed, winter provides a totally different perspective of the park experience — one that you may even have all to yourself, if you’re lucky.
-Here are the best reasons to explore the national parks in winter.
+Winter also provides an opportunity to explore the parks on cross-country skis or snowshoes and to witness wildlife in a new way.
+It offers a different perspective of the park experience, one that you may even have all to yourself if you’re fortunate.
+Here are the top reasons why you should consider exploring the national parks during winter.

 Cedar Creek Lodge 1